đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 Needs Development:

-• Focused on belonging and self-esteem
+• Primarily focused on self-esteem

 • Still puts some responsibility for needs fulfillment on others